 There is so much to see and do in Hamburg!
-Use our travel map of Hamburg below to help you decide where to go, what to do next, and even find your way from one fantastic site, restaurant or place to stay to the next.
+Use our travel map of Hamburg below to help you decide where to go, what to do next, and even find your way from one fantastic sight, restaurant or place to stay to the next.
 If an icon or pin is displayed below, we’ve been there and can recommend it.
-Simply click on that icon or pin to launch additional details about that site.
+Simply click on that icon or pin to launch additional details about that sight.
 Links will take you to additional information as appropriate.
 Use the navigation feature at the bottom of our map of Hamburg to plot a route once you are in the city — using Google’s directions to determine a best route for walking, driving or public transit.
 We recommend also looking at our Hamburg City Guide and using in tandem with this map.

 This is now THE icon for Hamburg since its opening in January 2017.
 For all of the inside scoop on the Elbe Philharmonic Hall building and touring it, see our story, “Hamburg Elbphilharmonie, a new city icon.”